Wold-type decomposition for doubly twisted left-invertible covariant representations: Introduction

-The map $\pi$ is essential that means $F=\bigvee\pi(\mathcal A)F$ and will be used throughout.
-A $C^*$-correspondence inherits the operator space structure induced from considering it as a corner in relevant linking algebra.
-If $E$ is also a $C^*$-correspondence over $\mathcal A,$ then we get tensor product $E\otimes_{\pi} F$ satisfying
+The map $\pi$ is {\it essential} in the sense that $F=\bigvee\pi(\mathcal A)F$ and will be used throughout.
+A $C^*$-correspondence inherits the operator space structure induced by considering it as a corner in the relevant linking algebra.
+For a $C^*$-correspondence $E$ over $\mathcal A,$ we can construct the balanced tensor product $E\otimes_{\pi} F$ satisfying